Vanishing YouTube videos: Google expects AI errors as coronavirus empties offices

 And "turnaround times for appeals against these decisions may be slower," the blog post added.

+Twitter Inc TWTR.N on Monday said it too would be increasing usage of similar automation, but that it would not ban any users based solely on automated enforcement because of accuracy concerns.

+Facebook Inc FB.O did not respond to requests for comment on Monday.
+It drew public criticism last week for asking policy enforcers to continue coming to work because it lacks secure technology for moderation to be conducted remotely.

-Google, like many companies across the world, has asked employees and contractors to work from home if possible, aiming to slow the spread of coronavirus.
-Mass gatherings such as sports, cultural and religious events have been canceled across the world to combat the fast-spreading respiratory disease.
+The trio of Silicon Valley internet services giants, like many companies across the world, have asked employees and contractors to work from home if possible, aiming to slow the spread of coronavirus.
+Mass gatherings such as sports, cultural and religious events have been canceled globally to combat the fast-spreading respiratory disease.

+Google said human review of automated policy decisions also would be slower for other products and indicated that phone support would be limited.

 "Some users, advertisers, developers and publishers may experience delays in some support response times for non-critical services, which will now be supported primarily through our chat, email, and self-service channels," Google said.